project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 There will be a subdirectory for each language you selected when creating the Skill using the Skill Kit.

 Each of these subdirectories can include two files.
 The first one is called `talk.json` and the second one `engine.py`.
 The `engine.py` is intended for more complex use cases where a simple string is not enough for the answer and is not created by default.
-Thats why we will only describe how to create the `talk.json` file here, while more informations on the topic can be found in the chapter [Talks]().
+That's why we will only describe how to create the `talk.json` file here, while more information on the topic can be found in the chapter [Talks]().

 The File created by the Skill Kit does only contain some dummy answers that show the structure of the file: